onetep-devel/documentation/developer_area.rst

 -- we take data from a double FFT-box and mould it to a shape of a previously trimmed NGWF.
 In so doing, we avoid bursts altogether -- multiplying two trimmed quantities with the same shape ("mask") is a simple pointwise job.
-This method has a vastly smaller memory footprint, is as FFT-heavy as ``fast_density_method 2``, and is light on comms, because it only transmits NGWFs in PPDs on the coarse grid.
+This method has a vastly smaller memory footprint, and is light on comms, because it only transmits NGWFs in PPDs on the coarse grid.
 Finally, this method GPU-ports well.

 The fast density approach thus proceeds in two stages -- one that is performed every time NGWFs change, and one that is performed